Skip to Main Content

 Bottom line

-Long-term bonds and some corporate bonds may become more attractive as we enter a lower interest-rate environment.
+Long-term bonds and some corporate bonds may become more attractive if interest rates continue to fall in 2025.
 As market demand shifts from shorter-term bonds to longer-term debt instruments, the key is maintaining a diversified portfolio.
-Every individual investor’s goals will differ, but generally steer clear of chasing higher yields and first meet your liquidity needs.
+Every individual investor’s goals will differ, but generally steer clear of chasing higher yields and aim to meet your liquidity needs first.
 Balance your portfolio with a mix of investments that can weather multiple economic conditions.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.